Brighton and Hove News is committed to working within and adhering strictly to the Editors Code of Practice.

 If the complainant is not satisfied with the suggested resolution, the are free to seek the advice of a media lawyer.

-All information provided to Brighton and Hove News will be handled sensitively and within the boundaries of the Data Protection Act 1998.
+All information provided to Brighton and Hove News will be handled sensitively and within the boundaries of data protection laws.